“How we spend our days is, of course, how we spend our lives,” says author Annie Dillard.

 - Daily time for reading, music, natural meditation, etc. whichever is essential to his spiritual development.

-Among his prominent characteristics and virtues are conscientiousness, organization, will power, faith and his undivided attention which enable him to keep his goal in mind and to advance spiritually in parallel to his materialistic occupations.
+Among his prominent characteristics and virtues are conscientiousness, organization, willpower, and faith which enable him to keep his goal in mind and to advance spiritually in parallel to his materialistic occupations.

-It is motivating to live life on both spiritual and material dimensions, in body and spirit.
-It entails meaning and hope.
-One can keep the good faith in future and beyond, in the eternal.
-It is but a passage of limited time on earth, a time to put effort to do good and to become a true human being notwithstanding the adversities, for the harvest awaits us in the other world.
-After all a life that is lived good renders good and brings blissful happiness happy ever after.
+It is motivating to comport oneself on both spiritual and material dimensions.
+Taking care of the body and the soul cultivates deeper meaning and hope.
+Then one can keep the good faith in the future and beyond, in the eternal.
+Our dwelling on earth is but a passage of limited time, a time to spend time wisely on being human.
+Despite all the adversities, the harvest of our efforts awaits us in the afterlife.
+After all a life that is lived good renders good.

 Duygu Bruce